Building AI Agents with Flame and OpenAI/LangChain

 # ... your script code ...

-After preparing the deployment, use flmctl
+After preparing the deployment, use flmctl to register the agent:

 $ flmctl register -f openai-agent.yaml